inorton/XR.Baboon/XR.Mono.Cover/README.txt

 ----------------------------------

 XR.Mono.Cover is a simple code coverage tool specifically for mono.
-It will record which lines of your source are actally executed and log some basic statistics like call counts and the number of times a line is actually run.
+It will record which lines of your source are actually executed and log some basic statistics like call counts and the number of times a line is actually run.